CalebAP/PracticeSMBW/README.md

 # PracticeSMBW
 A speedrunning practice mod for New Super Mario Bros.
-Wii
+Wii The goal of this mod is my make a NSMBW practice mod that allows for practice in *ALL* Any% levels

 ## Installation
 To install this mod, follow these steps: